Industry Specification Group (ISG) Experiential Networked Intelligence (ENI) Activity Report 2022

 Chair: Raymond Forbes, Huawei Technologies

-The introduction of technologies such as Software Defined Networking (SDN), Network Functions Virtualization (NFV) and network slicing means that networks are becoming more flexible, more powerful, and harder to manage efficiently.
+Technologies such as Software Defined Networking (SDN), Network Functions Virtualization (NFV) and network slicing are making networks more flexible and powerful.
+However these same innovations are also making networks harder to manage efficiently.

 The use of Artificial Intelligence (AI) techniques in the network supervisory and management system can help address some of the challenges of future network deployment and operation.

 Our Industry Specification Group on Experiential Networked Intelligence (ISG ENI) develops standards that use AI mechanisms to assist in the management and orchestration of the network.
-ENI focuses on improving the operator experience, by adding closed-loop AI mechanisms based on context-aware, metadata-driven policies to more quickly recognize and incorporate new and changed knowledge, and hence to make actionable decisions.
+The group’s work focuses on improving the operator experience, using closed-loop AI mechanisms based on context-aware, metadata-driven policies.
+This enables the ENI system to recognize and incorporate new and changed knowledge, and hence make actionable decisions.

-The group accordingly considers ENI related issues including architecture, AI, security and Proof of Concept (PoC) frameworks, while coordinating activities with other entities, both internal to ETSI and external.
+The group accordingly considers a range of ENI related issues including architecture, AI, security and Proof of Concept (PoC) frameworks, while coordinating activities with other entities within ETSI and externally.

 Developed according to our Proof of Concept Framework, ENI Proofs of Concept (PoC) are intended to demonstrate ENI as a viable technology.
 Results are fed back to the relevant Industry Specification Group for each PoC.
 A list and descriptions of all current ENI PoC are available on the public ETSI ENI wiki pages.

 During 2022 ISG ENI maintained its active liaison with other ETSI groups, namely: ISG NFV, ISG ZSM, MEF, F5G, 3GPP TSG SA5, ITU-T SG13, SG12, SG11 and ITU-T FGML5G.